 Who decides if my application goes through and what happens next?

-At a monthly meeting, our Working Group made up of local residents and workers will look at any applications and decide if they meet the criteria.
+At a regular meeting, our grants panel made up of local residents and workers will look at any applications and decide if they meet the criteria.
 If any member of the group feels that they have a conflict of interest with an application, they will not be involved in the decision on that application.
 In some cases, we may get in touch to ask for some more information about your application.
 If your application meets the criteria, you will be asked to send us a very short video about your project.
 When we receive this, we will send you information about how to claim your grant.
 If you are match funding your project, you will need to have this funding in place before we will release the grant to you.

 Why do I need to record a video about my project?